 CLI is an amended form of third party liability (TPL) insurance that covers legal liabilities arising from specific contractual undertakings, as opposed to those in common law.
 Since the now infamous Tesco -v- Constable case, normal TPL policies will only indemnify for liabilities in tort or coextensive in tort and contract.
 However, there are many situations in which employers or contractors may incur liabilities beyond this common law position.
 CLI insurance is one solution for these potential liabilities.

-Cyber insurance covers losses relating to damage to, or loss of information from, IT systems and networks.
+Cyber insurance covers losses relating to damage or loss of information from IT systems and networks.
 Policies generally include significant assistance with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.

 This is a method for insureds to retain risk.
 The deductible, expressed as a financial amount, is deducted from the sum insured or limit of indemnity provided by the policy.
 For example, a policy that has a £5m sum insured with a £1m limit of indemnity will pay a maximum of £4m.
 Deductibles are most commonly used on property risks whereby the finite value of the physical insured property makes an excess inappropriate.
 Often wrongly confused with excess (see below).